Black History Month

 Black History Month Resources from the Anti-Defamation League

-This curated collection from ADL includes Resources on Black History, Classroom Resources on Race and Racism, Classroom Resources on Racial Disparities and Social Justice, Classroom Resources on Voting Rights: Past and Present, Resources for Parents and Families, and Children and Young Adult Literature and Resources.
+This curated collection from ADL includes Resources on Black History, Classroom Resources on Race and Racism, Classroom Resources on Racial Disparities and Social Justice, Classroom Resources on Voting Rights: Past and Present, and more.

 Learner Engagement Resources

-Browse ready-to-use lesson plans, student activities, collection guides, and research aids from the Library of Congress, National Archives, National Endowment for the Humanities, National Gallery of Art, National Park Service, Smithsonian Institution, and United States Holocaust Memorial Museum.
+Browse ready-to-use lesson plans, student activities, collection guides, and research aids from the Library of Congress and other institutions including the National Endowment for the Humanities, National Gallery of Art, and Smithsonian Institution.

 Coretta Scott King Book Awards Recipients